SceneGate/Yarhl/README.md

 # Only required the first time
 dotnet tool restore

-# Default target is Stage-Artifacts that builds, runs tests and create the NuGets
+# Default target is "Default" that builds, runs tests, build doc and create the NuGets
 dotnet cake
 ```